 - Add the Ice Cream to the bowl and turn on the Ice Cream maker for 30 minutes.

-- Next place Ice Cream bowl in the freezer for minimum one hour to set up.
+- Next place the Ice Cream bowl in the freezer for a minimum of two hours to set up.
+Longer is better.

 - Serve and Enjoy.

 - If you do not have an Ice Cream maker no problem.
-Place the Ice Cream mix into a freezer safe container and freezer for 2-3 hours.
+Place the avocado Ice Cream mix into a freezer-safe container and freezer for 2-3 hours.